germal/OpenCVB/README.md

 Visual Studio menu:

--   “Tools/Python/Python Environments” – select “Packages” in the combo box then enter for “opencv-python” or “numpy” and select the package from the list.
+-   “Tools/Python/Python Environments” – select “Packages” in the combo box then enter “opencv-python” or “numpy” or any Python import and then select the package from the list.

 To check that all the necessary packages are installed, run the ‘PythonPackages.py’ algorithm from OpenCVB’s user interface.